-One of the biggest no-no’s a web-based business owner can make is shooting off work-related emails during the work week after business hours or on weekends.
+One of the biggest no-no’s a business owner can make is shooting off work-related emails during the work week after business hours or on weekends.
 When you show that you are online work nights and weekends, you set a”wantapreneur” tone to clients and contacts.

 We know one of the beauties of web-based business is the flexible schedule.
 And we know that some web-based business people work better at night or on weekends when it’s quiet….(myself included sometimes!)